Book a Consultation →

 Grand rooms, everyday life.

-Designing here means holding both of those things at once — respecting the formality of a parlor floor's proportions while making sure the house still works for homework, playdates, and the daily churn of a family that actually lives in it.
-The best Park Slope interiors we've worked on don't choose between grand and livable; they're both.
+Designing here means holding both of those things at once: respecting the formality of a parlor floor's proportions while making sure the house still works for homework, playdates, and the daily churn of family life.
+The best Park Slope interiors we've worked on are grand and livable at once.

 Designing for How Families Live